CLI

 Extended documentation

-You may annotate commands with @Description to provide additional information in generated HTML site.
+You may annotate commands, parameters, and options with @Description to provide additional information in the generated HTML site.

 Commands